 We would like to make this a paperless conference so there will be no hard copies of papers available.
-Please make sure you have your copies of what you have read.
+All PDW briefings can be accessed online during the conference.

 There will be no hard copies of the timetable.
 Please make sure you have access to the latest draft.